(Last updated Oct. 15, 2018. Inspired by nownownow.)

 - Married: To Abby, going on 18 years now.
 We still feel young, but we’re totally ‘that old married couple.’
 She’s teaches kindergarten and first grade at Tesfa International School, a charter school in Columbia Heights.

 - Kids: Milo (9 & 4th grade) and Lexi (12 & 7th grade).
 [Well, there’s a third from a disrupted adoption, but that’s a long story.]
 We like books and Star Wars and board games and stuff.

 - Active: Trying to run/bike

 on a regular basisat all.
+Mostly happy if I can just walk.
 Also love getting out to state parks.

 - Personal writing: Been writing about politics in West St. Paul a lot, including the sexism controversy, why I support Wendy Berry for ward 3 city council, how Anthony Fernandez keeps changing his story, and why people shouldn’t vote for David Meisinger.